Table of Contents

 As a former Gartner analyst, Jarod Greene spent ten years covering the IT service management (ITSM) tool landscape, helping clients select solutions to meet their business goals.
 Here is Jarod’s expert, unbiased advice on the best way to approach the process of comparing and selecting a new ITSM tool.

-What is ITSM?
+What Is ITSM?

-First of all, for the purposes of this blog post, let’s make sure we are defining “ITSM” properly, as it can mean many different things to many different people.
-For a very thorough definition, read this.
-But in the simplest possible terms, ITSM refers to the manner in which IT services are delivered to (and optimized for) end users through the use of people, processes and technology.
-The term “ITSM” is often confused by laypeople with “technical support” which is a much narrower concept relating to the IT help desk function within a company (versus a broader set of IT services the department delivers).
+First of all, for the purposes of this blog post, let’s make sure we are defining IT service management (ITSM) properly, as it can mean many different things to many different people.
+In the simplest possible terms, ITSM refers to the manner in which IT services are delivered to (and optimized for) end users through the use of people, processes, and technology.
+Laypeople often confuse ITSM with “technical support,” which is a narrower concept relating to the IT help desk function within a company (versus the broader set of IT services the department delivers).

 Warning: How NOT to Begin Your ITSM Tool Comparison Process

 One thing you’ll hear me say often is that most organizations go about the ITSM tool comparison process in the wrong order.
 The first thing they do is look at the tool landscape and determine how much a new tool is going to cost and what licensing model they think they need.
 They’ll say, “We have $50,000 to spend, and we want SaaS.”
 They then create a list of vendors based on what cool technology and functionality they’ve seen.
 Finally, as the ITSM software is selected and ultimately implemented, they might conduct a maturity assessment, so they can understand if the tool is providing value as intended.